MrTomerLevi/streamlit-docker/Readme.md

 Once streamlit is running, open your browser and navigate to: http://localhost:8501

-*NOTE*: you can open the script you passed (`<relative-path-to-a-script>`) in your favourite text editor and edit it, streamlit will pickup all changes once you refresh your browser tab.
+*NOTE*: you can open the script you passed (`<relative-path-to-a-script>`) in your favorite text editor and edit it, streamlit will pickup all changes once you refresh your browser tab.

 ## Build